amiraliT-88/port-scanner-minecraft/README.md

 # 🧠 Minecraft Server Scanner

-A sleek, modern, and cyberpunk-inspired Python application to scan IP addresses and ports for online Minecraft servers.
+A sleek, modern, and inspired Python application to scan IP addresses and ports for online Minecraft servers.
 This tool features a fast threaded scanner and a visually polished PyQt5 GUI for detecting Java Edition Minecraft servers and displaying live player statistics.

 ## ✨ Features